rsdehart/jsSID/README.txt

  I also included a playlist-based 'player.html' example which you can use on your webpage to handle playback of a list of your SIDs with timeout and auto-advance feature.
 It needs a list of files in 'playlist.txt'.
  Playtime is taken from it if present, and must be given in 'mm:ss' format after the filename (minutes and seconds).
+ (Default subtune can be selected with an additional (optional) ':st' field, so the format after filename seems like: 'mm:ss:st'...)
   The source code 'source/jsSID.js' works directly, but for webpages I advise the stripped versions.
 The 'sources/Makefile' script generates them, and you can decide what degree of compression you need.
 (Variables shortened, newlines/spaces eliminated, etc.)